LTUC/amman-dotnet-401d2/Curriculum/Class03/facilitator/README.md

    - What does it look like?
 1. Lab Review
     - Expectations of lab
-    - This is a challenging lab, extended due date to be right before classs 06.
+    - This is a challenging lab, extended due date to be right before classes 06.

 ## Lab Notes